tdomzal/junit-docker-rule/README.md

 # junit-docker-rule
-Simple docker cotainer starter as JUnit Rule
+Simple docker container starter as JUnit Rule

 Please note this is work in progress.